-Adequate hand hygiene requires a set of essentials: clean water, soap and hygiene awareness.
+Adequate hand hygiene requires a set of essentials: clean water, soap, safe handwashing stations and hygiene awareness.
 While access to clean water and soap is a must, against the backdrop of the COVID-19 outbreak, knowledge truly is power.
-There is an urgent need to emphasize the life-saving practice of hand washing to wash off infectious germs and curb the human to human transmission of the virus.
+Thus, hygiene awareness must be taken seriously, but it must also be complemented with safe handwashing stations that do not become a source of contagion themselves.